stuartlau/stuartlau.github.io/blogs/2013-09-26-FirstPageTaipei.md

     - Travelling
 ---
 ![Taipei-0](/images/in-post/Taipei-0.jpg)

+I’m the kind of person who often watches Taiwanese movies, listens to Taiwanese music, and occasionally watches variety shows.
+I have my own thoughts on Taiwanese culture, especially pop culture, and I really like it.
+So when interacting with Taiwanese people, I naturally have a subjective inclination to accept them.
+Plus, having lived in Beijing for so long, I’ve grown somewhat resistant to the impetuous atmosphere in the mainland.
+Inevitably, my views here are biased.

+This article's name is borrowed from a Taiwanese movie named [First Page Taipei(一页台北)](https://movie.douban.com/subject/3217122/), hope you will like it.

 The topic is vast, so I can only recount what I saw and heard during my ten days in Taiwan based on memory.